slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"I drink to make other people more interesting."
 -- Ernest Hemingway*

-> *"Any idiot can face a crisis; it’s this day-to-day living that wears you out."
+> *"Any idiot can face a crisis; it’s this day-to-day living that wears you out." (...)
+"Medicine is my lawful wife and literature is my mistress."
 -- Anton Chekhov*

+> *"A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
+Specialization is for insects."
+-- Robert Heinlein*

+> *"Live fast, die young, and leave a good looking corpse."
+-- James Dean*

+> *"Each of us, when our day’s work is done, must seek our ideal, whether it be love or pinochle or lobster à la Newburg, or the sweet silence of the musty bookshelves."
+-- O. Henry*

 > *"Mondays are fine.
 It’s your life that sucks."
 -- Ricky Gervais*

-> *"What does the money machine eat?
-It eats youth, spontaneity, life, beauty, and, above all, it eats creativity.
-It eats quality and shits quantity."
--- William S. Burroughs*

-> *"If you have a garden and a library, you have everything you need."
--- Cicero*

-> *"The happiest of all lives is a busy solitude."
--- Voltaire*

-> *"Solitude is for me a fount of healing which makes my life worth living.
-Talking is often a torment for me, and I need many days of silence to recover from the futility of words."
--- Carl Jung*

 > *"Don’t be seduced into thinking that that which does not make a profit is without value."
 -- Arthur Miller*